Episode 56, The Gods

 The ancient small chapel of Cougoussac

-This beautiful old chapel, looks like a little temple, really exists!
-(But was hidden well)
+This beautiful old chapel, looks like a little temple, it really exists but was well hidden.

-The window caught the sun (or light spots), so it seemed bigger than it really is
+This little church is in opposite of chateau Cougoussac.
+The window caught the sun, so it seemed bigger than it really is.

-Below you see the interior (in opposite) where Gregory is reading.
+Below you see the interior (the right picture is in opposite) where Gregory is reading.

 Extra photos of Goucoussac